ko1nksm/shdotenv/README.md

   -q, --quiet               Suppress all output (useful for test .env files) -v, --version             Show the version and exit -h, --help                Show this message and exit

-  Deprecated: (to be removed in the next version)
-  -s, --shell SHELL         Use the -f (--format) option instead -k, --keyonly             Use the --name-only option instead -o, -n, -g                Use long options instead

 Usage: shdotenv export [-n | -p] [--] [NAME]...
   Exports environment variables in posix-compliant .env format.